oxysoft/stable-diffusion-webui/README.md

 ## Contributions

 I launch directly with `webui.sh` on linux which handles basic pip requirements as in AUTOMATIC1111, and this script is pretty much unchanged.
-In Pycharm it also works to run `launch.py` for debugging, but either you have to launch the sI think it's using my local installed packages instead of venv, not exactly sure but it works.
+In Pycharm it also works to run `launch.py` for debugging, but I'm not sure if it works because I launched `webui.sh` first or it might be using my local installed packages instead of venv, not exactly sure but it works and I can debug.
-Otherwise it might require launching `webui.sh` first to get the venv which pycharm might automatically detect.

 I deleted the webui-user scripts since we won't be doing CLI arguments anymore, at least not in a way you would want to save them for configuration.
-There didn't seem to be anything else important for end users in the webui-user script but we may wanna review this.
-We'll do a proper configuration file for the core which has very basic things like the port for the server.
+There didn't seem to be anything else important for end users in the webui-user script but we may wanna review this, there seemed to be useful things for development purposes.
+We'll do a proper configuration file for the core which has basic things like the port for the server.

 Contribution points for anyone who'd like to help.

-- **Interactive Shell:** it would be cool to embed an interactive CLI interface into the server to use it without a UI, idk how to do this with flask though. (just using app.run() to launch it)
+- **Interactive Shell:** it would be cool to embed an interactive CLI interface into the server to use it without a UI, idk how to do this with flask though. (right now we're simply launching through app.run())
-- **Plugins:** We already 'have' a bunch of plugins courtesy of AUTOMATIC1111, mainly upscalers.
-The code still needs to be ported for each of them.
-Then after that we can try to implement new ones.
+- **Plugins:** We already 'have' a bunch of plugins courtesy of AUTOMATIC1111 (mainly upscalers), the code still needs to be ported for each of them, however it's best to wait for the plugin and job API to solidify more as I'm working on the SD plugin.
+Then we can try to implement new ones.
+In the meantime...
    - We need a **Plugin Shell Script** (written in python) for the following features...
    - **Discovery:** Figure out how to host plugins on github and automatically collect them for listing.
 I'm pretty sure a bunch of other projects do it, it has to be possible somehow, maybe check with `https://vimawesome.com/` how they do it or if it's all manual.
    - **Creation:** Create a new plugin, ready to work on it and push to a repository.
 This is a directory with __init__ and a class extending `Plugin`, `stable_diffusion` is currently the best example we have.
 The directory will be used as its identifier for client/server communication so it should be all lowercase, and a valid module name so no dashes.